ChidambaramR/Algorithms/C++/Function_Overloading/README.txt

 	5. Parameter declarations which differ only by a const/volatile.
 		Eg: int f(int x) {}
 		    int f(const int x) {}
+	   But function overloading will be allowed when a const reference/pointer is passed as an argument.
+The reason is, when just a const value is passed, there is no sense making overloading.
+We are just passing by value from main.
+So the changes in main will not be reflected.
+So there is no purpose of making function overload with const.
+           But const pointer can make a difference.
+Because, the changes in the pointer can be reflected in main.
+So function overload can be permitted depending on the value of const to a reference/pointer

 	6. Parameter declarations which differ only by default arguments.
 		Eg: int f(int a, int b=0) {}